Dr. Baty - our chaplain - helped pioneer properly taught and supervised clinical excellence in the pastoral

 described as "a ministry of depth with your own people as well as time to pursue your own interests."

-on offer did not give enough scope for Dr. Baty's unique gifts and particular contribution to the life of the Church.
-"I'm
+still on offer did not give enough scope for Dr. Baty's unique gifts and particular contribution to the life of the Church.

-not having you wasting your time looking after four parishes," were his exact and rather startling words!
-The offer at
+"I'm not having you wasting your time looking after four parishes," were his exact and rather startling words!
+The offer

-10 Downing Street in favour of a ministry giving him two days a week for Clinical Theology and "other interests" in and
+at 10 Downing Street in favour of a ministry giving him two days a week for Clinical Theology and "other interests" in

 On retirement this side of his ministry was kept up until ill-health forced his retirement from that also.